mbrooker/mbrooker-blog/_posts/2020-10-05-consensus.md

 Depending on what you mean by *failed*, distributed systems of *f+1*, *2f+1* or *3f+1* nodes can entirely hide the failure of *f* nodes from their clients.
 This, combined with a process of repairing failed nodes, allows us to build highly-available systems even in the face of significant failure rates.
 It also leads directly to one of the traps of building a distributed system: clients can't tell the difference between the case where an outage is *f* failures away, and where it's just one failure away.
 If a system can tolerate *f* failures, then *f-1* failures may look completely healthy.

-Consensus systems cannot be monitored entirely *from the outside*.
+Consensus systems cannot be monitored entirely *from the outside* (see [why must systems be operated?](//brooker.co.za/blog/2016/01/03/correlation.html)).
 Instead, monitoring needs to be deeply aware of the implementation details of the system, so it can know when nodes are healthy, and can be replaced.
 If they choose the wrong nodes to replace, disaster will strike.

-> Control planes provide much of the power of the cloud, but their privileged position also means that they have to act safely, responsibly, and carefully to avoid introducing additional failures. - Brooker, Chen, and Ping (from [Millions of Tiny Databases]([Physalia](https://www.usenix.org/system/files/nsdi20-paper-brooker.pdf))
+> Control planes provide much of the power of the cloud, but their privileged position also means that they have to act safely, responsibly, and carefully to avoid introducing additional failures. - Brooker, Chen, and Ping (from [Millions of Tiny Databases](https://www.usenix.org/system/files/nsdi20-paper-brooker.pdf))

-### Do You Really Need Strong Consistency?
+**Do You Really Need Strong Consistency?**

 > It is possible to provide high availability and partition tolerance, if atomic consistency is not required. - Gilbert and Lynch

 The typical state-machine implementation of consensus provides a strong consistency property called *linearizability*.
 In exchange, it can't be available for all clients during a network partition.
 That's probably why you chose it.

 Is that why you chose it?
 Do you need *linearizability*?
 Or would something else, like *causality* be enough?
 Using consensus when its properties aren't really needed is a mistake a lot of folks seem to make.
 Service discovery, configuration distribution, and similar problems can all be handled adequately without strong consistency, and using strongly consistent tools to solve them makes systems less reliable rather than more.
 Strong consistency is not better consistency.

+**Conclusion**

+Despite these challenges, consensus is an important building block in building highly-available systems.
+Distribution [makes building HA systems easier](http://brooker.co.za/blog/2020/01/02/why-distributed.html).
+It's a tool, not a solution.

+Think of using consensus in your system like getting a puppy: it may bring you a lot of joy, but with that joy comes challenges, and ongoing responsibilities.
+There's a lot more to dog ownership than just getting a dog.
+There's a lot more to high availability than picking up a Raft library off github.

 **Footnotes**